DemonRok/RazorZHI/help/docs/guide/commands.md

 **Description**: This command will pause the script until you select a target to be assigned a variable.
 You can also provide a serial directly, which will bypass the target selection.
 Default timeout is 30 seconds that can be changed by passing in a new timeout value in milliseconds.

 !!! tip "Temp variables"
-    If you issue the `setvar!` (note the `!`) the variable will not be available in Razor's variable list to be used by other scripts and will go away at the end of the script's execution.
+    If you use `setvar!` (note the `!`) the variable will not be available in Razor's variable list to be used by other scripts and will go away at the end of the script's execution.
+You can remove it with the `unsetvar!` command.

 !!! example